chensteven/building-a-desktop/README.md

 *For Ubuntu Installation*

-- Go to edit mode and add nomodeset after ... quiet splash
+- If you are stuck at "failed to create kernel channel", then go to edit mode upon bootup and add nomodeset after "... quiet splash"